This manual is for Eclector version 0.12.0.

 reader macro

-function, likely been obtained by calling find-labeled-object
+function, likely been obtained by calling

-Depending on the state of labeled-object, this function returns
+of labeled-object, this function returns either

-the caller as-is.
+caller as-is.
 In case labeled-object is returned, it will be

-replaced by its associated object later, when fixup-graph
+replaced by its associated object later, when

 is called.